 The anthology will be edited by New Hampshire Poet Laureate Alexandria Peary and will be published by Hobblebush Books in the summer of 2020.

 HOW TO SUBMIT

 Submissions are closed.
-Those whose poems are accepted for publication will be contacted by May 25.
+Those whose poems were accepted for publication have been contacted.

 Hobblebush Books will donate $2 from every book sold to an organization providing relief for the COVID-19 crisis in the New Hampshire.